median-man/create-react-express-jwt/README.md

 2. Go to resources and find mLab as a Add-on
 3. Provision a Mongo Database
 4. Go back and click "Deploy"

+## Tests/Linting

+Run `npm run lint` from the project root to run eslint checks on the backend and front end code.
+Run `npm run lint` from the `client` directory to lint the client only.

+The root and client have convenience scripts define to easily apply auto-fixes with eslint.
+Run `npm run lint:fix` from the root and `client` to apply fixes for the entire project or client only respectively.

+## Travis CI

+A basic configuration for Travis CI is included.
+Configure the GitHub repo to run checks before merging to enforce linting checks and tests.

+**IMPORTANT!** Add the mongodb service to `.travis.yml` if tests using MongoDB are included in the project.
+Likewise, if another database is used to replace MongoDB, then `.travis.yml` will need to be updated accordingly.
+Please refer to the [Travis CI Documentation](https://docs.travis-ci.com/) for more information.